weizhou/weizhou.github.io/glimg/README.md

   - shadows: Increase to lighten shadows, from 0.0 to 1.0, with 0.0 as the default.
   - highlights: Decrease to darken highlights, from 1.0 to 0.0, with 1.0 as the default.

+- GLImgColorInversionFilter: Inverts the colors of an image

+- GLImgMonochromeFilter: Converts the image to a single-color version, based on the luminance of each pixel
+  - intensity: The degree to which the specific color replaces the normal image color (0.0 - 1.0, with 1.0 as the default)
+  - color: The color to use as the basis for the effect, with (0.6, 0.45, 0.3, 1.0) as the default.